 324 W. Seventh St.

 We revere José for its tile-lined bar, aguachiles, and marvelous rotating tacos on house-nixtamalized tortillas.
-But when chef Anastacia Quiñones-Pittman threw herself into brunch, she charmed us from the first bites of her Mexican eggs Benedict, with mini sopes replacing English muffins and a chile de arbol hollandaise.
-Chilaquiles, with cotija showered everywhere, have verve; avocado molletes, zesty with chorizo and black beans, stand in for avocado toast.
-Between bites, sip The Squozen (their crystalline, tangy frosty marg with top-shelf tequila) and give thanks.
+But chef Anastacia Quiñones-Pittman’s chilaquiles, with cotija showered everywhere, have verve; avocado molletes, zesty with chorizo and black beans, stand in for avocado toast.
+Between bites, sip The Squozen Margarita (their crystalline, tangy frosty marg with top-shelf tequila) and give thanks.
 You’ve got a lineup that’s magnificently, superbly Mexican and still more than satisfies the brunch crowd.

 4931 W. Lovers Ln.